alexteghipco/brainSurfer/README.md

 # brainSurfer
 Report all bugs to alex.teghipco@uci.edu!

 *NOTE* This software is in beta, I built it to do stuff for me, so I'm not sure that it will necessarily work for you.
-It is *ONLY* for experimental use.
+It is *ONLY* for experimental use and comes with no guarantee of any kind.

 # TL;DR
 - brainSurfer is a MATLAB toolbox for visualizing, thresholding, and manipulating surface space data.